HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 Earlier I said we're looking for the best reel that happens to also have a line counter.
 When it comes to trolling reels, the Shimano Tekota is one of the best by any standard.

 The Tekota LC has been my go-to reel for a kayak trolling line counter for salmon for the last three seasons.
-Its gone head to head with countless hard pulling Chinook, finessed some acrobatic boatside coho, and even survived being dunked in the saltwater on multiple occasion.
+It's gone head to head with countless hard pulling Chinook, finessed some acrobatic boatside coho, and even survived being dunked in the saltwater on multiple occasions.

-An aluminum frame and side plates ensures durability and stiffness, while also keeping weight down.
+An aluminum frame and side plates ensure durability and stiffness, while also keeping weight down.